qingshan070/virtual-world-framework/README.md

-# VWI: Virtual World Framework
+# VWI: Virtual World Infrastructure (Proof of Concept)

 [English Version](README.md) | [中文版](README_zh-CN.md)

 "There is no free will; there are only the consequences of stress, strain, and emergence."

-This repository hosts `virtual-world-framework`.
-The internal project codename `VWI` is used throughout the documentation and demo code.

-VWI is a research-oriented virtual world framework.
+VWI is a research-oriented virtual world infrastructure.
 It explores how to combine deterministic simulation, personality modeling, and large language models (LLMs) into a unified sandbox system.
 Rather than treating characters as static sets of personality tags, VWI treats them as materials under stress.
 External events act as multidimensional impacts, which characters process through their internal desire structures.
 Psychological changes accumulate as elastic or plastic strain, and decisions emerge from deterministic state transitions rather than a fixed concept of free will.
 Character actions then write back to the world, generating new causal chains.

 ## Dual-Engine Architecture